Interns at Granite Mountain Desert Research Station Biodiversity Survey 2022

 The University of California maintains more than 42 Natural Reserves distributed throughout the state.
 The establishment of the system-wide UC Natural Reserve System was due in large part to the efforts in the 1940s and 1950s of Professors Ken Norris of UCLA and UC Santa Cruz and Wilbur Mayhew of UC Riverside, along with many others, who became concerned with the ever-increasing disappearance and destruction of their field sites.
 Originally called the "Natural Land and Water Resources System," the Natural Reserve System was formally approved by the UC Regents in 1965.
 This act ensured that teachers and researchers will continue to have access to undisturbed natural habitats into the future.

-Through the Department of Evolution, Ecology and Organismal Biology, UC Riverside administers four major reserves that have research facilities and permanent staff; these are the Deep Canyon, Granite Mountains, Motte, and James Reserves.
-Another four minor reserves are also part of the UCR reserve network.
+Through the College of Natural and Agricultural Sciences, UC Riverside administers five major reserves that have research facilities and permanent staff; these are the Deep Canyon, Granite Mountains, Motte, Emerson Oaks and James Reserves.
+Another four smaller reserves are also part of the UCR reserve network (Box Spring, Oasis de Los Oso, Old Woman Mountains and Sacramento Mountains).
 Together they form a considerable portion of the University of California's total Natural Reserve System.
 Within the nearly 11,400 hectares (28,000 acres) included in the UC Riverside-managed reserves is a broad representation of Southern California's flora, fauna, and major ecosystems.

 In essence, the natural reserve system is a 'library' of a wide variety of natural habitats throughout California.
 These lands are an invaluable outdoor laboratory used by scientists throughout the world.
 In addition, many endangered or diminishing species are protected from the urbanization occurring in Southern California on "habitat islands" preserved within reserve boundaries.